 Select up to 18 SCH of electives from the following to bring the total semester hours to 60.
 Courses selected must be different than courses used to satisfy core requirements.

+SPCH 1311 Intro to Speech Communication

 SPCH 1315 Public Speaking

 SPCH 1318 Interpersonal Communication

 SPCH 1321 Business and Professional Communication

 SPCH 1342 Voice and Diction

 SPCH 2341 Oral Interpretation

 DRAM 1310 Introduction to Theater